 Henry Jampel, M.D. is the Odd Fellows Professor of Ophthalmology at the Wilmer Eye Institute of the Johns Hopkins University School of Medicine.

-On May 16th, 2000, at the age of 44, and 7 months after completion of the Ironman Triathlon World Championship in Hawaii, Henry had a cardiac arrest in the shower after a swim workout.
-After 27 minutes of CPR by 4 fellow swimmers who were also physicians, he was successfully defibrillated, a striking example of the exception that proves the rule.
+On May 16th, 2000, at the age of 44, and seven months after completion of the Ironman Triathlon World Championship in Hawaii, Henry had a cardiac arrest in the shower after a swim workout.
+After 27 minutes of CPR by four fellow swimmers who were also physicians, he was successfully defibrillated, a striking example of the exception that proves the rule.

 Henry relishes in his full recovery from his cardiac arrest, and like most survivors, is passionate about reducing avoidable deaths from sudden cardiac arrest.
-He testified this winter (2006) in the Maryland Senate for a bill mandating AEDs in all high schools in the state, and was thrilled that the bill passed.
+He testified in 2006 in the Maryland Senate for a bill mandating AEDs in all high schools in the state, and was thrilled that the bill passed.

 Henry joined an extremely small group of people in 2004, those survivors of sudden cardiac arrest who have subsequently completed an Ironman triathlon.
-He lives with his wife, Risa, a dermatologist, and has three children, Catherine 21, Joseph 18, and Sarah 14, who are happy that their dad is still around.
+He lives with his wife, Risa, a dermatologist, and has three children, Catherine, Joseph, and Sarah, who are happy that their dad is still around.

 Dr. Khan graduated with a Bachelor of Arts, magna cum laude, from Vanderbilt University, and a Doctor of Medicine (with honors) and a Doctor of Philosophy in pharmacology from the University of Tennessee.
 His postgraduate education included a residency in internal medicine at the University of California, Los Angeles (UCLA) and a cardiology fellowship at Emory University.
 He has received multiple awards including “Outstanding Predoctoral Fellowship Award” and Outstanding Research Award.”

-Michael Kumer is the Executive Director of Duquesne University's Nonprofit Leadership Institute (NLI), and Associate Dean of the University's School of Leadership and Professional Advancement.
+Michael Kumer is Principal, Boards Made to Order, and served as Interim Executive Director of the Pennsylvania Association of Nonprofit Organizations.
+Previously he served as Executive Director, Duquesne University's Nonprofit Leadership Institute, and Associate Dean of the University's School of Leadership and Professional Advancement.

 Since assuming the directorship of the NLI, Michael has produced and facilitated countless programs pursuant to nonprofit excellence.
 These programs have enjoyed a cumulative enrollment of thousands of board members, staff and volunteers representing hundreds of nonprofit agencies.